MazamaScience/mazama-plot-service/README.md

 ### ProxyPass Settings ###

-On the computer 'haze', ProxyPass settings are defined in:
+On AWS instances, ProxyPass settings are defined in:

 `/etc/apache2/sites-enabled/default-ssl.conf`